-Dual certification as a teacher is just 21 months away when you choose to enroll full-time in the master’s degree program in adolescence education/special education at Fisher.
+Dual certification as a teacher is just 21 months away when you choose to enroll full-time in the master’s degree program in inclusive adolescence education at Fisher.

 - Social Studies

-Second, the master's level program is available to graduates from any bachelor's level major.
-No matter what undergraduate degree you hold, you are encouraged to apply to the master's in adolescence education/special education program.
+This program is available to graduates from any bachelor's level major.
+No matter what undergraduate degree you hold, you are encouraged to apply!

 The curriculum is divided into five semesters worth of full-time study.
 You will take classes focusing on the nature of inclusive education and teaching courses specific to your chosen content area.
-Included in the 42-credit-hour program are 150 hours of field experience and 14 weeks of student teaching.
+Included in the 42 credit hour program are 150 hours of clinical experience and 14 weeks of student teaching.

-Classes meet one evening per week and every other Friday evening/Saturday.
+The program is offered in a combination of hybrid and online classes.
 Convenient scheduling enables you to work in full-time positions while enrolled in the program.

-The curriculum for this program is certified by the National Council for Accreditation of Teacher Education.
+The curriculum for this program is certified by the Council for the Accreditation of Educator Preparation (CAEP).